dhana1612/WorkUpdateFrontend/README.md

 <h3>Overview</h3>

 This project is a web-based application designed to streamline daily work status updates and facilitate group communication.
-It features two distinct dashboards: User Dashboard and Admin Dashboard, each tailored to meet the specific needs of users and administrators.
+It features two distinct dashboards: <b>User Dashboard</b> and <b>Admin Dashboard</b>, each tailored to meet the specific needs of users and administrators.

 <hr>